-Important: Semi-automatic units will not automatically deliver a shock - the user must press the flashing SHOCK button.
+Important: The DDU-2000 Series AED will not automatically deliver a shock - the user must press the flashing SHOCK button.
 If while waiting for the SHOCK button to be pressed, the unit detects a rhythm change to a non-shockable rhythm, the unit will cancel the shock.
 Also, if the SHOCK button is not pressed within 30 seconds of the initial "Press Flashing Shock Button" prompt, the unit will automatically cancel the shock.